jjr113/Pokemon-Oceanic-Odyssey/README.md

 9. Once the installation is complete, you can use Wine to run Windows applications on your Mac.
 10. To run a .exe file using Wine, simply right-click on the file and select "Open With" -> "Wine".
 The application should launch in a Windows environment.<br><br>
 Note: Wine is not guaranteed to work with all Windows applications, and some applications may not run as smoothly as they would on a Windows computer.
 Additionally, Wine may require some technical knowledge to configure correctly, so be sure to consult the Wine documentation if you encounter any issues.
+## Controls
+Pokémon Oceanic Odyssey follows the control scheme of classic Pokémon games and is inspired by Pokémon Essentials and RPG Maker XP.
+Here are the basic controls for the game:

+- **Arrow Keys**: Use the arrow keys to move your character in the game world.
+Up to move north, down to move south, left to move west, and right to move east.

+- **Z or Enter**: Use the Z key or Enter key to interact with NPCs, objects, and to progress through dialogues.

+- **X or Esc**: Press the X key or Esc key to access the main menu, where you can manage your Pokémon, items, and other game options.

+- **C**: The C key is used for various actions, including running, surfing, and biking, depending on the context.

+- **Spacebar**: Press the Spacebar to access shortcuts or to speed up text during dialogues.

+- **F12**: If you encounter any issues or need to exit the game quickly, press F12 to close the game.

+Please note that some controls may change or have additional functionalities based on the game's progression and events.
+Pay attention to in-game prompts and tutorials to learn about new actions or features as you play through Pokémon Oceanic Odyssey.

+Remember, you can also customize the controls in the RPG Maker XP settings if you prefer a different key configuration.

+Enjoy your adventure in the vast world of Pokémon Oceanic Odyssey!
 ## Update Log
 ...Still need to publish first version...
 ## Team